 While not listed, the quality of PRESENCE is the master spiritual quality.
 It is the quality from which all other qualities arise.
 When present in our lives, we are open to receiving our soul lessons and have the foundation to work towards our spiritual qualities.

-For example, my soul lessons are related to developing the qualities of forgiveness, humility, courage, and spirituality, all arising from PRESENCE.
-They’re also soul qualities that are not easy!
+For example, my soul lessons relate to developing the qualities of compassion, forgiveness, and spirituality, all arising from presence.
+These soul qualities are also not easy!
 It’s not easy to forgive myself or others.
-It’s not easy to have courage when I’m afraid.
-It’s not easy to be humble when I want to fix everything and everyone.
+It’s not easy to be compassionate in the face of my own or others’ suffering.
+It’s not easy to embrace spiritual qualities when I’m in the middle of living a messy human life.

 Reflection questions to create space for your soul lessons: